TOAST-DOCS/AppGuard/en/Getting Started.md

 ### Download SDK and Linkage

-When you activate AppGuard, you will see the [Dashboard/App Protect] menu.
-You can download the SDK by selecting [App Protection] menu.
+When you activate AppGuard, you will see the [Dashboard], [App Setting/Protection] menu.
+Select [App Setting/Protection] menu and click [Download SDK] button to download SDK for each OS.

 After download SDK, follow the attached manual.

 ### Select App Protect Menu

-After selecting [App Setting/Protect] menu, click [Protect App] button and the screen of [Figure 4] will appear.
+After selecting [App Setting/Protection] menu, click [Protect App] button and the screen of [Figure 4] will appear.
 (For iOS, it works only with SDK linkage without protection work)

 ![[Figure 4] Input item for app protection setting](http://static.toastoven.net/prod_appguard/figure4.png)
 <center>[Figure 4] Input item for app protection setting</center>